KevinG273/Nested-UNet/README.md

-# Segmentation with U-Net and its Variant
+# Image Segmentation with U-Net and its Variant

 ## 1. Image Segmentation Basics
 - **Definition**: Pixel-by-pixel classification to identify specific objects.